AmirJlr/Data-Science-Algorithms-FUM/Linear Model/FA/README.md

 - There should not be homoscedasticity between the variables.

 Types of Factor Analysis
-- Exploratory Factor Analysis: It is the most popular factor analysis approach among social and management researchers.
-Its basic assumption is that any observed variable is directly associated with any factor.
-- Confirmatory Factor Analysis (CFA): Its basic assumption is that each factor is associated with a particular set of observed variables.
-CFA confirms what is expected on the basic.
+Exploratory factor analysis: Useful when you don’t know what structure your data is in or dimensions Confirmatory Factor Analysis: Useful when you know how many dimensions are in set of variables

 How does Factor Analysis Work?
 The primary objective of factor analysis is to reduce the number of observed variables and find unobservable variables.
 These unobserved variables help the market researcher to conclude the survey.
 This conversion of the observed variables to unobserved variables can be achieved in two steps:

 Factor Extraction: In this step, the number of factors and approach for extraction selected using variance partitioning methods such as principal components analysis and common factor analysis.
 Factor Rotation: In this step, rotation tries to convert factors into uncorrelated factors — the main goal of this step to improve the overall interpretability.
 There are lots of rotation methods that are available such as: Varimax rotation method, Quartimax rotation method, and Promax rotation method.

 Factor Analysis Vs. Principle Component Analysis